Microsoft Office XP: History

 Office XP Beta 2 was released to 10,000 technical testers in late 2000.
 Beta 2 introduced several improvements to setup tools.
 The Custom Maintenance Wizard, for example, now allowed setup components to be modified after their installation, and the setup process of Office XP itself used a new version of Windows Installer.
-Microsoft also terminated the product's support for Windows 95 and Windows NT 4.0 SP5.
 After the release of Beta 2, Microsoft announced a Corporate Preview Kit Program for Office XP that would allow up to 500,000 corporate customers to evaluate a Corporate Preview Beta version of the product on a total of 10 machines per copy; individual copies cost $19.95 and expired on August 31, 2001.

 Office XP was released to manufacturing on March 5, 2001, and was later made available to retail on May 31, 2001.